 Background

-The Company operates as a clinical-stage biotechnology company focused on discovering, developing and commercializing treatments for fibrotic diseases by harnessing the therapeutic potential of integrin biology and TGF-β modulation.
+The Company is a clinical-stage biotechnology company focused on discovering, developing and commercializing treatments for fibrotic diseases by harnessing the therapeutic potential of integrin biology and TGF-β modulation.
 The Company leverages its product discovery engine to develop novel therapeutics to halt and treat fibrotic diseases, eventually preserving organ functions.
-The Company leverages its expertise in TGF-β1 signaling and integrin biology, medicinal chemistry, translational screening technologies, and clinical insights to create tissue-specific inhibitors of fibrotic diseases.
+It leverages its expertise in TGF-β1 signaling and integrin biology, medicinal chemistry, translational screening technologies, and clinical insights to create tissue-specific inhibitors of fibrotic diseases.
 The Company is targeting fibrosis in a variety of organs and conditions.

 The Company was founded by researchers from UC, San Francisco, with experience in fibrosis biology and small molecule chemistry.

 Product Pipeline

-The Company combines the expertise in TGF-β and integrin biology, medicinal chemistry, screening technology, and clinical insight to develop tissue-specific inhibitors of fibrotic diseases.
-The Company’s product engine addresses the needs of patients by targeting fibrosis in a variety of organs and conditions, including the lungs (IPF), liver (NASH, cirrhosis, and PSC), kidney (renal fibrosis), skin (scleroderma), heart (cardiac fibrosis) and the gastrointestinal tract (stricturing Crohn’s disease).
+The Company combines its expertise in TGF-β1 signaling and integrin biology, medicinal chemistry, translational screening technology, and clinical insight to develop tissue-specific inhibitors of fibrotic diseases.
+Its product engine addresses patient needs by targeting fibrosis in a variety of organs and conditions, including lung (IPF), liver (NASH, cirrhosis, and PSC), kidney (renal fibrosis), skin (scleroderma), heart (cardiac fibrosis) and the gastrointestinal tract (stricturing Crohn’s disease).

-The Company incorporates drug discovery and translational medicine with an understanding of the disease process.
-The Company examines pathological fibrotic human tissue to inform target selection and provide biological evidence for the indications.
-The Company uses fresh human fibrotic disease tissue to test compounds for antifibrotic activity.
+The Company’s approach combines drug discovery and translational medicine with an understanding of the disease process.
+It examines pathological fibrotic human tissue to inform target selection and provide biological evidence for the indications.
+It uses fresh human fibrotic disease tissue to test compounds for antifibrotic activity.
 This differentiated approach de-risks clinical testing and fuels its discovery engine, which can generate at least one novel clinical drug candidate per year.

-The Company has a library of more than 4,000 compounds targeting multiple integrins, developed using its screening platform.
-As of the Valuation Date, the Company has two lead programs with fibrotic indications in multiple organs:
+The Company has a library of more than 4,000 compounds targeting multiple integrins, developed using its integrin chemistry and screening platform.
+As of the Valuation Date, the Company has two lead programs targeting fibrotic indications in multiple organs:

-PLN-74809: It is the Company’s lead program (“Lead Program”) with indications in IPF and PSC, currently being evaluated in Phase I clinical trials.
+PLN-74809: It is the Company’s lead program (the “Lead Program”) targeting IPF and PSC indication, currently being evaluated in Phase Ib clinical trials.
 PLN-74809 is a small-molecule, dual selective inhibitor of αVβ1 / αVβ6 for IPF and PSC.
 These integrins cause upstream activation of TGF-β1 in actively fibrotic tissue.
 Inhibition of these integrins will block TGF-β1 activation, thereby preventing the growth of fibrotic tissue within the lung and bile ducts.
-As of January 3, 2019, the Company dosed its first patient with PLN-74809, beginning Phase I clinical trials, following FDA- approval of the IND in November 2018;
+As of the Valuation Date, the Company completed Phase I studies, confirming a favorable pharmacokinetic profile and initial findings.
+The Company also completed biological proof-of-concept study and biological mechanisms on monkey models.
+Based on the preliminary results, the Company plans to start Phase IIa study on human models in mid-June 2019;

-PLN-1474: It is the second lead program of the Company, a selective inhibitor of αVβ1 targeting NASH and liver fibrosis.
+PLN-1474: It is the second lead program (“Second Lead Program”) of the Company, a selective inhibitor of αVβ1 targeting NASH and liver fibrosis.
 On January 10, 2019, day 3 of JP Morgan Healthcare Conference, the Company announced preliminary results from its ongoing pre-IND enabling studies for PLN-1474.
 The Company reported efficacy in animal models of NASH-fibrosis and confirmed potent antifibrotic effects established in human NASH-F4 liver fibrosis tissue.
-The Company plans to complete its IND filing for PLN-1474 in the third quarter of 2019;
+Relative to the Previous Valuation, the Company did not find any reliable toxicology data, is repeating its mouse studies, expected to get results by the end of April 2019.
+The Company plans to complete its IND filing for PLN-1474 in the third quarter of 2019.
+The Company also plans to license the Second Program to raise additional capital;

 Other Programs: The Company is also developing small molecules to selectively target transcriptional regulation of EMT, a process that is induced by TGF-β1.
-The Company aims to target multiple fibrotic diseases through novel mechanisms, by selectively targeting EMT; and
+The Company aims to target multiple fibrotic diseases through novel mechanisms, by selectively targeting EMT;